ehrpg/qstar/docs/equipment/index.md

 ## Equipment traits

 An item *can* have additional traits, making them more unique.
+Traits also include upgrades and accessories for weapons.

 --8<--
 _links.md